JohannesGaessler/johannesgaessler.github.io/llamacpp_quantization_metrics/llamacpp_quantization_metrics.md

 $$\mathrm{PPL} = \exp \left(- \frac{1}{M}  \sum_{m=1}^M \ln p_m \right) .$$

 So effectively the perplexity is the exponential of the average *negative log-likelihood* per token.
-The perplexity is by definition positive and a higher value corresponds to better predictions.
+The perplexity is by definition positive and a lower value corresponds to better predictions.
 Without further investigation we can also notice an asymmetry: for $p_m \rightarrow 1$ the perplexity is bounded at 0 but for $p_m \rightarrow 0$ it can grow indefinitely.